-Essential Health & Safety Documents and Basics
+Essential Health & Safety Basics and Documents

-Health and Safety is not just about getting crew boots and hard hats or even testing the odd item of equipment, it is about putting in place a Management System based on Policy, legal requirements, and risk assessment, you must be able monitor, assess, and audit this system to measure performance, rather like you would with a financial management system.
+Health and Safety is not just about getting crew boots and hard hats or even testing the odd item of equipment, it is about putting in place Management System based on Policy, legal requirements, and risk assessment, you must be able to monitor, assess, and audit this system to measure performance, rather like you would with a financial management system.

-It is not possible to have a funtional management system based on anything other than what we advocate, this must be through the whole business and not just certain areas such as on site, it has to come from the top down, its a Boardroom responsibility and decision so anyone involved it putting in place must have the full support, cooperation, respect and assistance from management as well as access to certain information about the business.
+It is not possible to have a functional management system based on anything other than what we advocate, this must be through the whole business and not just certain areas such as on site, it has to come from the top down, its a Boardroom responsibility and decision so anyone involved it putting in place must have the full support, cooperation, respect and assistance from management as well as access to certain information about the business.

 In a way, Health and Safety Management is rather like insurance, you can insure against Civil claims, against damage, loss or fire but you can't insure against carrying out a criminal act and Health and Safety law is criminal law so any breach can carry high penalties so the way to protect your self is by putting a Health and Safety Management system in place.
-Isn't it stupid to insure against a remote risk but not insure against a very possible risk such as when as you are carrying out hazardous work operatiopns?
+Isn't it stupid to insure against a remote risk but not insure against a very possible risk such as when as you are carrying out hazardous work operations?

 Health and Safety Policy

-Further more, the Management of Health and Safety at Work Regulations 1999 requires every organisation employing 5 or more people to have in writing appropriate arrangements for planning, organisation, control, monitoring and review of preventative and protective measures.
+Furthermore, the Management of Health and Safety at Work Regulations 1999 requires every organisation employing 5 or more people to have in writing appropriate arrangements for planning, organisation, control, monitoring and review of preventative and protective measures.

 Your Policy needs to be in three parts: